MomsFriendlyRobotCompany/the_collector/readme.rst

 Usage
 --------

-This code saves data to a file with a time/date stamp in the name.
+In the code example below, sensor data is saved to a file.
 Specifically, it is saving:

 - imu: accel, gyro, magnetometer
 - camera: raspberry pi images.